 We focus on regular communication with parents as a means of informing them of their child's progress at Parsons Green Prep.
 Parents' evenings are held in the autumn and spring terms.
-There is an optional parents' evening in the summer term to discuss the end-of-year report.
-This is an opportunity to discuss assessment results, look at samples of pupils' work, celebrate achievements and talk about any concerns.
-From Year 5, parents will also be invited to meetings with the Head to look at options for secondary transfer.
+There is an optional parents' evening in the summer term to discuss the end-of-year academic report.
+It is an opportunity to receive feedback on the child's progress in each subject, to discuss assessment results, look at samples of the child's work, celebrate their achievements and talk about any concerns.
+From Year 4, parents will also be invited to 1-1 meetings with the Head to look at options for secondary school transfer.

+The results of all standardised tests are published to parents (of their own child).
+The published reports are often the versions provided for teachers as these include useful guidance and strategies to share with parents.
 At the end of the autumn and spring terms, a short report is drawn up for all pupils.
 This provides information on pupils' attainment and effort in all curriculum areas, personal and social development as well as work habits (appendix 3).
 At the end of the summer term, a longer report is drawn up for all pupils.
 This report will include attainment information and written comments from teachers and the Head.

-Assessment of RSE
+Assessment of Relationships Education

 All year groups report on PSHCE and RSE.
 In the autumn and spring end-of-term reports (appendix 3) the children are given grades for attainment and effort.
-The attainment grade is awarded in line with the teacher assessment spreadsheet, which has been aligned with all statutory curriculum objectives.
+The attainment grade is awarded in line with the teacher assessment spreadsheet, which has been aligned with all statutory curriculum objectives and the Coram Education assessment framework.
 In the end-of-year report (appendix 5) the teacher writes a full comment for overall progress and attainment in PSHCE and RSE.